 My primary interests include philosophy of education, political philosophy, ethics, and philosophy of art.
 I have taught philosophy in prisons for the past few years and have focused my work on issues that surround this subject.
 My work on aesthetics explores the political and critical aspects made possible by art, most especially poetry.

-I am writing a dissertation titled “Pedagogy of the Condemned” which is a philosophical engagement of the relationship between education, punishment, and freedom.
+I completed my Ph.D. at the New School for Social Research, writing a dissertation titled “Pedagogy of the Condemned,” a philosophical engagement of the relationship between education, punishment, and freedom.
 I am interested in the theme of thinking and teaching in exile, and I hope to expand my research beyond the prison to look at pedagogy in other marginal, non-academic communities—workers, adults, children, the mad, the homeless.